BadieF9/Panto_Health_Entrance/README.md

 1.  **Configure Environment Variables (Optional):**

     Create a `.env` file in the root of your project and add the necessary environment variables (e.g., database connection string, RabbitMQ connection details).
-See the [Environment Variables](#environment-variables) section for more details.
+See the `.env.sample` file for more details.
 If you don't use a `.env` file, ensure to set them in the terminal before running the app.
 When using Docker, these environment variables should use the container names for MongoDB and RabbitMQ (e.g., `mongodb://mongodb:27017/xray_db`, `amqp://rabbitmq:5672`).

 2.  **Start the services using Docker Compose:**